 Hard as it is to admit, we humans are prone to injury, and the more active we are, the likelier we are to hurt ourselves at one point or another.
 The good news is there’s an easy, safe and inexpensive way to treat the most common aches and pains — by simply applying heat or ice.
 So, here’s the million-dollar question: How do you know when to use ice and when to use heat?
 And will using the wrong therapy make matters even worse?

-We met recently with Elizabeth Batterton, M.D., a family and sports medicine physician on the medical staff at Texas Health Harris Methodist Hospital Southwest Fort Worth and at Texas Health Orthopedic Specialists, a Texas Health Physicians Group practice, to separate fact from fiction when it comes to soothing our injuries with heat and ice.
+We met recently with Jared Cloud, D.O., a physician on the medical staff at Texas Health Arlington Memorial, and a family and sports medicine physician with Sideline Orthopedics & Sports, a Texas Health Physicians Group practice, to separate fact from fiction when it comes to soothing our injuries with heat and ice.